bachvtuan/Bing-Linux-Wallpaper/README.md

 This tool downloads newest wallpapers from Bing to computer and set as wallpaper on your Linux computer.

-I tested on my Ubuntu1 4.04 which is using Unity as an enviroment and Linux Mint 17 Mate and Ubuntu 14.10 Gnome
+I tested on my Ubuntu 14.04 which is using Unity as an enviroment and Linux Mint 17 Mate and Ubuntu 14.10 Gnome

 # Features